secastel/phaser/README.md

 #Arguments
 ##Required
 * **--bam** - Comma separated list of BAM files containing reads.
-Duplicates should be marked, and file should be indexed using samtools index.
+Duplicates should be marked, and files should be indexed using samtools index.
 * **--vcf** - VCF file containing genotype for the sample.
 May be gzipped.
 Chromosome names must be consistent between BAM and VCF.
 * **--sample** - Name of sample to use in VCF file.
 * **--baseq** - Minimum base quality at the SNP required for reads to be counted.